dentarg/auth0-blog/_posts/2016-12-02-modern-authentication-for-your-clients-made-easy.markdown

 ---

-**TL;DR** Whether you're a small consultency working with a few clients or have been around for some time, the authentication needs of your customers are likely similar.
+**TL;DR** Whether you're a small consultancy working with a few clients or have been around for some time, the authentication needs of your customers are likely similar.
 Legacy authentication via username and password is not enough.
 Your customers are demanding multifactor authentication, single sign-on, and greater security.
 Building these features in-house is complex, but with Auth0 it doesn't have to be.

 ---

 Being a consultant or systems integrator means wearing many hats.
-To be successful you must be knowledgable about various technologies, methodologies, and best practices as well as how to put them all together to meet your clients goals.
+To be successful you must be knowledgeable about various technologies, methodologies, and best practices as well as how to put them all together to meet your clients goals.
 The technological landscape is constantly changing and keeping up can be a challenge.

 When it comes to authentication and security, usernames and passwords are simply not enough.
 Modern authentication focuses on: